intldds/intldds.github.io/README.md

 # About this blog

-"Scribblings by Miguel" is a [personal blog](https://intldds.github.io/) in which I'll cover many topics related to Ethereum and blockchain technology, with a special emphasis on cryptoeconomics, mechanism design, smart contract security and zero-knowledge proofs (ZKPs).
+"Scribblings by Waz" is a [personal blog](https://intldds.github.io/) in which I'll cover many topics related to Ethereum and blockchain technology, with a special emphasis on cryptoeconomics, mechanism design, smart contract security and zero-knowledge proofs (ZKPs).